adamnstone/DigitalPortfolioWebsite/docs/stem/disability-forewarning-system/final-project-planning.md

 ## Rough Sketch

-At first, I thought that a button on the steering wheel would require the least amount of scrambling by the driver as the officer approached.
+At first, I thought that a button on the steering wheel would require the least amount of movement by the driver as the officer approached.

 ![Final Project Sketch Steering Wheel](../../assets/images/stem/disability-forewarning-system/final-project-sketch.jpg)

-But I ultimately decided against it because such a button would likely be accidentally pressed while driving.
-Instead, something that fits in the cupholder with a button that activates the machine would be a better solution.
+However, I decided against the button because it could accidentally be pressed while driving.
+I started to design a mechanism with a button that fits into a cupholder that could activate the device.

 ![Final Project Sketch V2](../../assets/images/stem/disability-forewarning-system/final-project-sketch-v2.jpg)